BirdeeHub/shelua/README.md

 - `os.write_file(opts, filename, contents)` will be added where opts is `{ append = false, newline = true }` by default

+- The path to the shell hooks will be added to the shelua library's metatable (via `sh.stdenv_shell_hooks_path = shell_hooks`), for use in redefining the existing transform which adds them if desired.

 ## License

 Code is distributed under the MIT license.